isabella232/microsoft-365-docs-pr.pl-PL/microsoft-365/business/set-up-windows-devices.md

     ![On the How would you like to set up page, choose Set up for an organization](../media/1b0b2dba-00bb-4a99-a729-441479220cb7.png)

-2. Tutaj wybierz pozycję **Skonfiguruj dla** organizacji, a następnie wprowadź nazwę użytkownika i hasło dla usługi Microsoft 365 Business Premium.
+2. W tym miejscu wybierz **pozycję Skonfiguruj dla organizacji, a** następnie wprowadź nazwę użytkownika i hasło dla usługi Microsoft 365 Business Premium.

 3. Dokończ konfigurację urządzenia z systemem Windows 10.